All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Why Diet Strategy Matters During GLP-1 Treatment

 GLP-1 medications suppress appetite and slow digestion.
-That is a powerful combination for weight loss, but it also changes the rules of eating.
+That's a powerful combination for weight loss, but it also changes the rules of eating.
 Foods you tolerated before may now cause discomfort.
 Meals that once felt normal may now feel enormous.
 And with a smaller eating window and reduced hunger, every food choice carries more weight.

 Your FormBlends care team can help you adapt these strategies to your specific medication, dose, and lifestyle so nothing feels forced.